LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 5 - Validation and register form.md

 </template>
 ```

-For component to accept properties we need to import `defineProps` method from `vue`.
-Here we define two properties `errors` and `field`. `errors` will be our errors object passed from the store, and `field` will contain field key to display specific error message.
+For the component to accept properties we need to import the `defineProps` method from `vue`.
+Here we define two properties `errors` and `field`. `errors` will be our errors object passed from the store, and `field` will contain the field key to display a specific error message.

-Now we need to import `ValidationError` component into our `RegisterView` to be able to comsume it, but is a bit of inconvenient, because `ValidationError` will be heavily reused in whole application, so it is better to register it globally.
+Now we need to import the `ValidationError` component into our `RegisterView` to be able to consume it, but is a bit inconvenient, because `ValidationError` will be heavily reused in the whole application, so it is better to register it globally.

-This can be done by importing it in `src/main.js`, along where Vue is initialised.
+This can be done by importing it in `src/main.js`, along with where Vue is initialized.

 ```js
 import ValidationError from "@/components/ValidationError.vue";